Valbows/splitpay-app/cline_docs/codebaseSummary.md

 ## Key Components and Their Interactions

 *   **Backend (Node.js/Express.js):** Located in the `src/` directory.
 This is the API layer that will handle requests from the frontend, interact with the database, and integrate with external services like the Google Gemini API.
+It now includes a data transformation layer to format data for the frontend.
+*   **Data Transformation Layer:** A new utility file (`src/utils/transformers.js`) has been added to handle the conversion of UUIDs to integer IDs and transform data objects to the frontend's expected format.
 *   **Database (PostgreSQL via Supabase):** Managed externally through Supabase.
 The backend interacts with the database using the `@supabase/supabase-js` client library.
 *   **Environment Variables:** Managed using `dotenv` and stored in the `.env` file in the project root.
 These are used to configure connections to Supabase and the Google Gemini API.